DroXyd-S4/DroXyd/droxyd/src/crawl_web/README.md

 ### get_content
 Explore internet and catch the source code of a website with a given address.
+Returns the content of the website and the domain name.

 ### crawler
 Main function that expands the crawler, needs an argument that represents